akhileshjain/covid-dashboard/README.md

-# CovidTracker
+# Covid Tracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.
+The Tracker provides the stats on COVID-19 cases worldwide and in the Indian region.

 ## Development server